Annual Conference and Exhibition 2023

 NHS Professionals

-Established in 2001 as a Special Health Authority (SpHA) and then incorporated as a limited company in 2008, NHS Professionals are experts at putting people in places to care within NHS Trusts and the wider healthcare system in England.
-We have over 50 client Trusts and 190,000 healthcare professionals registered with us.
-We align our vision and objectives with those of the NHS and our teams use their specialist healthcare knowledge to deliver bespoke recruitment solutions to Bank Members and Trusts.
+Established in 2001 as a Special Health Authority (SpHA) and then incorporated as a limited company in 2008, NHS Professionals are experts at putting people in places to care within NHS trusts and the wider healthcare system in England.
+They have over 50 client trusts and 190,000 healthcare professionals registered with them.
+NHS Professionals aligns their vision and objectives with those of the NHS, and their teams use their specialist healthcare knowledge to deliver bespoke recruitment solutions to bank members and trusts.
 These can range from local shift cover at short notice, through to national and international workforce campaigns.
+Uniquely, they are owned by the Department of Health and Social Care.
+This means that NHS Professionals stand apart from other recruitment organisations because they enable significant reinvestment back into the wider healthcare economy.
+In 2021-22, this equated to over £18million, in addition to associated workforce efficiencies and savings made by individual NHS trusts.

 Get in touch